 The School is firmly embedded in local and regional culture and literature, as is evident from our widely-published research on Munster's rich traditions of fiction, poetry and theatre.
 Among the themes explored are Spenser and related writing about English colonial settlement in 1590s Cork, and Elizabeth Bowen and Molly Keane's interrogation of the Anglo-Irish gentry heritage.
 We also produce state-of-the-art research on such diverse topics as Afro-Caribbean poets, Gothic novels, eco-criticism, and the life of the dead in medieval literature.

-We offer four successful, cutting-edge MA programmes - each grounded in current research and carefully planned and taught by an expert course team - in Modernities, Irish Writing and Film, American Literature and Film, and Medieval and Renaissance Texts and Contexts.
+We offer six successful, cutting-edge Taught MA Programmes - each grounded in current research and carefully planned and taught by an expert course team - in Creative Writing; Film Studies; Modernities; Irish Writing and Film; Texts and Contexts: Medieval to Renaissance; and Digital Arts and Humanities.